Solar for renters - solar panels on roof

 1. Ask your landlord to install solar panels

-Stefan Jarnason, co-founder of Solar Analytics’ tips for proposing a solar installation to your landlord include:
+Solar Analytics co-founder Stefan Jarnason offers some tips for proposing a solar installation to your landlord, including:

-• Check if your roof is suitable for solar
+• Checking if your roof is suitable for solar.

-• Do your homework using a bill estimator
+• Doing your homework using a bill estimator.

-• Tell your landlord about the benefits for them
+• Telling your landlord about the benefits for them.

-• Offer to pay extra rent if the systems performs well
+• Offering to pay extra rent if the systems performs well.

-To see Stefan’s extended advice for renters check out our solar for renters coverage, which includes the success story of fellow renter, Darren Burden.
+To see Stefan’s extended advice for renters check out Canstar Blue’s solar for renters coverage, which includes the success story of fellow renter, Darren Burden.

 Another way renters can access solar at their residence is through the use of portable solar panels.
 Often used for camping, boating or caravanning, portable solar panels are smaller, compact systems that allow for self-sufficient energy generation in temporary locations.
 These can come in the form of mats, blankets or a smaller version of the typical tile structure seen on rooftop designs.

-If installing a full-sized system isn’t a viable option whilst renting, it may be worthwhile to install a portable solar panel in the yard or on the window sills of the property.
-Keep in mind however, that these portable systems will need to be connected to their own charge controller or generator to be fully functional.
+If installing a full-sized system isn’t a viable option while renting, you may be able to install a portable solar panel in the yard or on the window sills of the property.
+These portable systems will need to be connected to their own charge controller or generator to be fully functional.

 There are a handful of companies that sell temporary solar panels for renters, such as Solazone, which claims to offer solar installations with removable frames that won’t damage the roof.
 Portable solar systems for renters may also be available from fishing and camping stores.